Fundamental data structures in C: linked list, stack, and queue.

 Print queue, task scheduling

-All of these are implemented with a combination of structs, pointers, and malloc.
-This lesson brings together everything we have learned so far!
+All of these are built from structs, pointers, and malloc.
+This lesson brings together everything we've learned so far!

 Linked List β A Chain Connected by Pointers

-A linked list is a sequence in which each element (node) contains data and a pointer to the next node.
+A linked list is a sequence where each element (a node) holds some data plus a pointer to the next node.

 Node definition